pstephenwille/HackerNews/README.md

-##### displays 500 top Hackernews stories; stories are sorted with back/fwd buttons.
+##### Displays 500 top Hackernews stories; stories are sorted with back/fwd buttons.

-story counter is updated via websockets.
+Story counter is updated via websockets.

-when all stories are received, the first 10 are displayed.
+When all stories are received, the first 10 are displayed.

 Back/Fwd nav buttons allow you to cycle though all stories, endlessley.